 License: Creative Commons Uploaded by: Wikivisual

-Writing an analytical essay can seem daunting, especially if you've never done it before.
+Writing any essay can seem daunting, but research and analysis essays are incredibly difficult.
+Especially if you've never done it before.

 Take a deep breath, buy yourself a caffeinated beverage, and follow these steps to create a well-crafted analytical essay.